arv100kri/Cognitive-Services/Content/en-us/KES/GettingStarted.md

 # Getting Started
 In this walkthrough, we will use the Knowledge Exploration Service (KES) to create the backend engine for an interactive search experience over academic publications.
 The command line tool [`kes.exe`](CommandLine.md) and all example files are installed via the [Knowledge Exploration Service SDK](https://www.microsoft.com/en-us/download/details.aspx?id=51488).

 The academic publications example contains a sample of 1000 academic papers published by researchers at Microsoft.
 Each paper is associated with a title, publication year, authors, and keywords.
 Each author is represented by an ID, name, and affiliation at the time of publication.
-Each keyword may be associated with a set of synonyms (ex. *support vector machine* -> *svm*).
+Each keyword may be associated with a set of synonyms (ex. *support vector machine* &rarr; *svm*).

 We will walk through the following steps to create a KES cloud service for the academic domain: